Conformal perturbation theory from open string field theory: General setup

-The Catalan numbers grow asymptotically only as $C_n \sim \frac{4^n}{n^{3/2} \sqrt{\pi}}$, so we see that the series (\ref{Xsol}) should be convergent, for sufficiently small $R$ (in some convenient norm) assuming that the action of $h$ is bounded from above.
-This should be the case since the least relevant state $V c\partial c \ket{0}$ is projected out from the ghost number two Hilbert space on which $h$ acts in (\ref{Xsol}).
-The key is that the projector $\Pbar$ projects out the nearly marginal states for which $L_0$ would have the biggest eigenvalue.
-From this rough argument it is clear that the coefficients of $R$ and hence also $\Psi$ should be parametrically smaller than $1-h$, where $h$ is the dimension of the nearest marginal operator in the theory.
-For theories with exactly marginal operators, we would need either to guarantee that those operators are not excited in our solution, or alternatively, change the definition of the projector $\Pbar$ so that it would project out such states as well.
+The Catalan numbers grow asymptotically only as $C_n \sim \frac{4^n}{n^{3/2} \sqrt{\pi}}$, so we see that the series (\ref{Xsol}) should be convergent, for sufficiently small $R$ (in some convenient norm) assuming that the action of $H$ is bounded from above.
+This should be the case when the nearest marginal states $V^{i} c\partial c \ket{0}$ are projected out from the ghost number two Hilbert space on which $H$ acts in (\ref{Xsol}).
+The key is that the projector $\Pbar$ projects out the nearly marginal states for which $1/L_0$ would have the biggest eigenvalue.
+From this rough argument it is clear that the coefficients of $R$ and hence also $\Psi$ should be parametrically smaller than $1-\tilde h$, where $\tilde h$ is the dimension of the nearest marginal operator surviving the $\Pbar$ projection.
+For theories with marginal operators, we would need either to guarantee that those operators are not excited in our solution, or alternatively, change the definition of the projector $\Pbar$ so that it would project out such states as well.

 Plugging the solution (\ref{Xsol}) into (\ref{Req}) we find a system of finite number of equations (generally non-polynomial if we do not truncate to finite order in $R$).
-This has the interpretation of the fixed point equations for the relevant couplings $T_i$.
+This has the interpretation of the fixed point equations for the relevant couplings $\lambda_i$.